hupili/python-for-data-and-media-communication-gitbook/notes-week-06.md

 1. Some of complicated website can't be directly scraped by static method.
 For example, some elements, especially page turning buttons/links in the webpage have embedded javascript codes, which need users certain actions to further loading the content.
 2. Browser Emulation way can handle some complicated scraping work like ones that need you login.
 3. Some webpages have strictly rules for anti-scraping.
-However, in browser emulation, we simulate users' behaviors, which is more camouflaged and not easy to discover, meaning that the limits is smaller than static scraping like `request`.
+However, in browser emulation, we simulate users' behaviors, which is more camouflaged and not easy to discover, meaning that the limits is smaller than static scraping like `request`.

 In our course, we mainly introduce two libraries - `Selenium` and `Splinter` for browser emulation and dynamic scraping.
 Those packages are wildly used in this field.
 And their documentations are easy to read.